 Asian Cougar/ Tomoyo Adashi/

-El Matematico vs. Heaven/ Nosawa/ Eddy Richard
+El Matematico vs Heaven/ Nosawa/ Eddy Richard:

 EL MATEMATICO, DADDY!
-Imagine how stoked
+Imagine

-enough air under his toprope tope and FABULOUSLY crushes his own skull
+the enough air under his toprope tope and FABULOUSLY crushes his own skull

 with a resounding thud.
 Asian Cougar does his legdrops to set up Nozawa's